File(s) under permanent embargo

-Early intervention for bipolar disorder – do current treatment guidelines provide recommendations for the early stages of the disorder?
+Early intervention for bipolar disorder – Do current treatment guidelines provide recommendations for the early stages of the disorder?

 journal contribution

-posted on 2019-10-01, 00:00 authored by M F Chia, S Cotton, K Filia, M Phelan, P Conus, S Jauhar, S Marwaha, P D McGorry, C Davey, Michael BerkMichael Berk, A Ratheesh© 2019 Elsevier B.V.
+posted on 2024-06-05, 10:40 authored by MF Chia, S Cotton, K Filia, M Phelan, P Conus, S Jauhar, S Marwaha, PD McGorry, C Davey, Michael BerkMichael Berk, A Ratheesh© 2019 Elsevier B.V.
 Background: Interventions early in the course of bipolar disorder (BD) may have the potential to limit its functional and symptomatic impact.
 However, the implementation of specific early interventions for BD has been limited which may at least partly be due to the lack of guidelines focused on the early illness stages.
 We therefore aimed to review the current recommendations for early stage BD from clinical practice guidelines.
 Methods: We searched PubMED and PsychINFO for clinical guidelines for BD published in the ten years prior to 1 November 2018.
 Recommendations from identified guidelines that addressed early stage BD or first episode mania were consolidated and compared.
 We also reviewed the guidelines relating to adolescents with BD to complement the guidelines related to those in the early illness course.
 Results: We identified fourteen international and national guidelines on BD or affective psychoses.
 Most guidelines contained a separate section on adolescents, but only a few referred specifically to early stage BD.
 There were no consistent recommendations for early stage disorder, except with respect to the indications for maintenance medication treatments.
 For adolescents, there was a consistent recommendation for the use of second generation antipsychotics for treating acute mania.
 Limitation: The main limitation is that the identified guidelines did not include primary data that clearly separated illness and developmental stages.
 Conclusions: There is a lack of emphasis on early BD among widely-respected current clinical guidelines, likely reflecting the dearth of primary data.
 Future evidence or consensus-based recommendations could significantly inform clinical practice for this population.

 History